aldryn/aldryn-boilerplate-bootstrap3/docs/guidelines/general.rst

 .. important::

-    - **Validate** your code through the awesome `W3C <http://validator.w3.org/>`_ services
+    - **Validate** your code through the `W3C validators <http://validator.w3.org/>`_.
-    - There is something called `Accessibility <http://www.w3.org/WAI/WCAG20/quickref/>`_
+    - There is something called `Accessibility <http://www.w3.org/WAI/WCAG20/quickref/>`_.
-    - Don't forget about **HiDPI**, **Retina** and **High Resolutions** displays
+    - Don't forget about **HiDPI**, **Retina** and **High Resolutions** displays.
-    - Proper fallbacks should be available if a connection is slow or features are disabled
+    - Proper fallbacks should be available if a connection is slow or features are disabled.
-    - Progressive enhancement, graceful degradation and responsive design are buzzwords you care about
+    - Progressive enhancement, graceful degradation and responsive design are buzzwords you care about.
-    - Develop modular and extensible
+    - Develop with modularity and extensibility in mind.
-    - Documentations is your friend
+    - Documentation is your friend.

 Spacing